 What creates the difference between success and failure?
 The answer is knowing your limitations and managing expectations.

-Like any other company, over the last 20 years Advanced has learned many lessons and faced its share of failure.
-The company had filed worldwide patents on a rotary intake and exhaust engine that offered the competitive advantage of doubling fuel economy.
+Like any other company, over the last 25 years Advanced Innovators has learned many lessons and faced its share of failure.
+The company had filed worldwide patents for Roton – a company designing a rotary intake and exhaust engine that offered the competitive advantage of doubling fuel economy.
 Advanced knew that producing a working prototype would be critical to Roton’s success.
 Unfortunately, after years of stalled developmental work, a prototype never materialized and the life cycle of the patents were close to expiring.
 Many reasons contributed to this failure, but the two that stand out were the critical legislative barriers to entry and high cost of engine development, for which the incumbent investors had no taste.
 The inventor lost out because of mis-managed expectations with investors.

-The Advanced partner team’s extensive technical and commercial experience make the company an ideal integrator.
+The Advanced Innovators partner team’s extensive technical and commercial experience make the company an ideal integrator.

 Bringing your technology to market in 1-2 years saves significant money.